nci/gsky/install/README.md

 ![Step5](pic5.png)

 - Wait 10 min for the installation to complete.
-- Click on the instance name below (e.g. siva-gsky).
+- Click on the instance name below (e.g. avs900-gsky).

 ![Step7](pic6.png)